Best Strategies to Stay Out of Jail

-I will tell the judge, listen, how are they ever going to pay the money back if you put them in jail?
-They’re going to lose their job and lose their ability to pay the people back and then the victim doesn’t get compensated for the loss.
+I will tell the judge, listen, how will they ever pay the money back if you put them in jail?
+They're going to lose their job and ability to pay the people around, and then the victim doesn't get compensated for the loss.

-Those people who commit crimes in the San Fernando Valley don’t want to go to jail either because they’re going to serve their jail time in either LA county jail on Bouche Street, Twin Towers across the street from LA county jail or Wayside.
+Those people who commit crimes in the San Fernando Valley don't want to go to jail either because they will serve their jail time in either LA county jail on Bouche Street, Twin Towers across the street from LA county jail, or Wayside.
 Those are the three facilities in LA county.

 If you commit your crime in the county of Los Angeles, in the San Fernando Valley or downtown Los Angeles, or any of the surrounding areas that are part of Los Angeles County, you're going into one of those three jails.